SWOOP: Top-k Similarity Joins over Set Streams: Experiments

 \subsection{Experimental Setting}

-\paragraph{Setup} We conduct our experiments on an 8-core Intel Xeon E5-2630 v3 CPUs with 2.4~Ghz, 96 GB of RAM, and 20~MB cache (shared with the other cores), running Debian~8.
+\paragraph{Setup} We conduct the experiments on an 8-core Intel Xeon E5-2630 v3 CPUs with 2.4~Ghz, 96 GB of RAM, and 20~MB cache (shared across cores), running Debian~9.
 Our code is written in C++ and is compiled with GCC using the -O3 option.